Great Longstone for Ashford railway station: History

 The station was known originally as Longstone and was renamed Great Longstone for Ashford in 1913.
-Once the London, Midland and Scottish Railway reached Manchester London Road, the line carried expresses to London St Pancras and heavy mineral traffic.
+The station building was designed to match the nearby Thornbridge Hall; the designer of the station building is believed to have been William Barlow, the Midland Railway company engineer.
+The station was built to serve the communities of Longstone and Ashford-in-the-Water, and was also conveniently sited for the owner of nearby Thornbridge Hall, who at the time was George Marples, a director of the Midland Railway.
+Once the railway reached Manchester London Road, the line carried expresses to London St Pancras and heavy mineral traffic.
+It passed to the London, Midland and Scottish Railway in 1923 and British Railways in 1948.

-It closed in 1962, although one train a day in each direction continued to stop to allow a local resident, Mrs A Boardman, to travel to work; this was immortalised by the British Movietone film It Only Stops For Her.
+It closed in 1962, although one train a day in each direction continued to stop to allow a local resident, Alice Boardman, to travel to work as a nurse in Buxton; this was chronicled by the British Movietone film It Only Stops For Her.
 Trains continued to pass through the station until 1968 when the line was closed.

 Stationmasters

 From 1926, the stationmaster was also responsible for Hassop; by 1931, the stationmaster managed both Longstone and Monsal Dale instead.